Verify Webhook Signatures

 Get your webhook secret

-Your webhook secret is set when you create or update a webhook via the API.
-Store it as an environment variable — never hardcode it.
+Your webhook secret is returned when you create a webhook via the API.
+It is in whsec_<base64> format.

 # Create a webhook and note the secret in the response